 Where to find good Black Friday tech deals

-We’ll also go directly to the manufacturers’ websites as well: Dell, Microsoft, Google, Ring, etc.
+We also shop directly on the manufacturers’ websites as well: Dell, Microsoft, HP, Apple, Google, etc.

 (*We only buy from established retailers with eBay storefronts, like Adorama and Best Buy)